Table Of Contents

 Management

 The management layer exchanges management frames via the MAC with its peer management entities in other STAs and APs.
-Beacon, Probe Request/Response, Authentication, Association Request/Response etc frames are generated and interpreted by management entities, and transmitted/received via the MAC layer.
-During scanning, it is the management entity that periodically switches channels, and collects information from received beacons and probe responses.
+Beacon, Probe Request/Response, Authentication, Association Request/Response, etc frames are generated and interpreted by management entities and transmitted/received via the MAC layer.
+During scanning, it is the management entity that periodically switches channels and collects information from received beacons and probe responses.

 The management layer has several implementations which differ in their role (STA/AP/ad-hoc) and level of detail: Ieee80211MgmtAdhoc, Ieee80211MgmtAp, Ieee80211MgmtApSimplified, Ieee80211MgmtSta, Ieee80211MgmtStaSimplified.
-The ..Simplified ones differ from the others in that they do not model the scan-authenticate-associate process, so they cannot be used in experiments involving handover.
+The ..Simplified ones differ from the others in that they do not simulate the scan-authenticate-associate process, so they cannot be used in experiments involving handover.

 Agent

-The agent is what instructs the management layer to perform scanning, authentication and association.
-The management layer itself just carries out these commands by performing the scanning, authentication and association procedures, and reports back the results to the agent.
+The agent is what instructs the management layer to perform scanning, authentication, and association.
+The management layer itself just carries out these commands by performing the scanning, authentication, and association procedures and reports back the results to the agent.